Mc-Zen/quill/README.md

   </a>
 </p> -->

-**Quill** is a library for creating quantum circuit diagrams in [Typst](https://typst.app/).
+**Quill** is a package for creating quantum circuit diagrams in [Typst](https://typst.app/).

-Note, that this library is still in beta and may still be undergoing breaking changes.
-As new features like data types and scoped functions will be added to Typst, this library will be adapted to profit from the new paradigms.
+Note, that this package is in beta and may still be undergoing breaking changes.
+As new features like data types and scoped functions will be added to Typst, this package will be adapted to profit from the new paradigms.

 Meanwhile, we suggest importing everything from `quill.typ` in a local scope to avoid polluting the global namespace (see example below).